top of page

 • Standardize accounting and leasing

-• Centralize maintenance dispatch
+• Centralize maintenance dispatch and vendor management

-7. Strategic Market Access and Lead Flow
+7. Strategic Market Access and Embedded Relationships

 • Developer relationships